jean paul gaultier on making his childhood dreams come true

 Despite its popularity, the theatre shows at the Palast have always been experimental; this is not the place you come to see narrative structured storylines or traditional musical theatre.
 There's no language barriers and most-if not all-of the music is instrumental.
 Palast shows are strange, bizarre and arty to the extreme.
 At their most recent show, The Wyld, a red-haired woman brought brightly dyed poodles out to jump through hoops before a group of dancers rode around the stage on BMX bikes.
 In other words, expect the unexpected.

-Even though he didn't write the plot for the stage story, Gaultier keeps the focus on the theatre.
+Even though he didn't write the plot for the stage story, Gaultier keeps the focus on the theater.
 "It's not a big catwalk," he said.
 "Of course, there is fashion but when you do fashion, you have to do something people can wear.
 This is not exactly fashion."
 It does get Gaultier thinking about how people see fashion today.
 "Now people look at runway shows through their mobile's camera, and tourists look at the sunset through the cameras," he says.
 "But it's not as beautiful as what you can see with the eyes.
 You can see this show in real life, which is more magical for me.
 Everything now is photo, photo, but this is not virtual."

 The One opens at the Friedrichstadt Palast in Berlin on October 6.